Forest-Economics-Goettingen/woodValuationDE/README.md

 <h2><em><a name="fct_vol_salable">vol_salable()</a></em></h2>

 The function estimates the salable share of the volume over bark of the standing trees that are to be harvested.
-This includes e.g. pulpwood, sawlogs, but also private fuelwood.
-Thus, it represents the entire share of wood which is taken out of the forest for usage.
-The share of salable wood is required to  derive the wood revenues per unit standing volume.
+This includes pulpwood, sawlogs, but also private fuelwood.
+It represents the entire share of wood which is taken out of the forest for usage.
+The share of salable wood is required to  derive the wood revenues per unit volume over bark.
-The function is based on the assortment tables of [Offer and Staupendahl (2018)](#offer.2018) and its derivation is described in [Fuchs et al. (inpreparation)](#fuchs.inpreparation).
-The underlying assortment tables are based on data of HessenForst, the public forest service of the Federal State of Hesse in Germany.
+The function is based on the assortment tables from [Offer and Staupendahl (2018)](#offer.2018) and its derivation is described in [Fuchs et al. (inpreparation)](#fuchs.inpreparation).
+The underlying assortment tables are based on data from HessenForst, the public forest service of the Federal State of Hesse in Germany.

 <h3>Data and Model</h3>

-The assortment tables of [Offer and Staupendahl (2018)](#offer.2018) provide conversion factors from the volume of standing trees over bark to the harvested volume under bark.
+The assortment tables from [Offer and Staupendahl (2018)](#offer.2018) provide conversion factors from the volume of over bark to the harvested volume under bark.
 In addition, they provide the share of non-utilized wood, e.g. due to fixed assortment lengths, and private fuelwood thereof.
-The assortment tables were derived for HessenForst with the calculation program Holzernte 7.1
-[(Schöpfer et al., 2003)](#schopfer.2003) using model stands, which were designed by a group of forestry experts, and harvest and sale data of HessenForst.
+The assortment tables were derived for HessenForst with the calculation program Holzernte 7.1 [(Schöpfer et al., 2003)](#schopfer.2003) using model stands, which were designed by a group of forestry experts, and harvest and sale data from HessenForst.
 More details on the assortment tables and their derivation are provided in [Offer and Staupendahl (2008)](#offer.2008) and [Offer and Staupendahl (2009)](#offer.2009).

 We derived the share of salable volume <i>v<sub>salable</sub></i> based on these assortment tables.
 Since the assortment tables only provide the values in diameter steps of 2 cm, a Gompertz function was fitted in order to have a continuous model (see
 [Fuchs et al., in preparation](#fuchs.inpreparation)).
 For the model fitting, the modified formulation according to